haoxins/haoxins.github.io/archived/2021-parallel-high-perf-computing.md

   `SIMT`, `SIMD`, or *vector operations*.
   - A similar type of functionality can be provided by ganging PEs together.

 * A typical **GPU** has **different types of memory**.
+* The list of the GPU memory types and their properties are as follows.
+  - **Private memory (register memory)**: Immediately accessible by a single PE and only by that PE.
+  - **Local memory**: Accessible to a single CU and all of the PEs on that CU.
+Local memory can be split between a scratchpad that can be used as a programmable cache and, by some vendors, a traditional cache on GPUs.
+Local memory is around `64-96` KB in size.
+  - **Constant memory**: Read-only memory accessible and shared across all of the CUs.
+  - **Global memory**: Memory that's located on the GPU and accessible by all of the CUs.

+## GPU programming model

+* Data decomposition
+* Chunk-sized work for processing with some shared, local memory
+* Operating on multiple data items with a single instruction
+* Vectorization (on some GPUs)

+* One thing to note from these GPU parallel abstractions is that there are fundamentally three, or maybe four, **different levels of parallelization** that you can apply to a computational loop.

+* The technique of **data decomposition** is at the heart of how GPUs obtain performance.
+GPUs break up the problem into many smaller blocks of data.
+  Then they break it up again, and again.
+* If you only have a single instruction stream on a single piece of data, a GPU will be slow because it has no way to hide the latency.
+But if you have lots of data to operate on, it's incredibly fast.
+* To further optimize the graphics operations, GPUs recognize that the same operations can be performed on many data elements.
+  - GPUs are therefore optimized by working on sets of data with a single instruction rather than with separate instructions for each.
+  - This reduces the number of instructions that need to be handled.
+This technique on the CPU is called single instruction, multiple data (SIMD).
+  - All GPUs emulate this with a group of threads where it is called single instruction, multithread (SIMT).
+* Because SIMT simulates SIMD operations, it is not necessarily constrained the same way as are SIMD operations by the underlying vector hardware.
+  - Current SIMT operations are executed in lockstep, with every thread in the subgroup executing all paths through branching if any one thread must go through a branch.
+  - This is similar to how a SIMD operation is done with a mask.
+But because the SIMT operation is emulated, this could be relaxed with more flexibility in the instruction pipeline, where more than one instruction could be supported.
+* The basic unit of operation is called a work item in OpenCL.
+This work item can be mapped to a thread or to a processing core, depending on the hardware implementation.
+* In **CUDA**, it is simply called a **thread** because that is how it is mapped in NVIDIA GPUs.
+Calling it a thread is mixing the programming model with how it is implemented in the hardware, but it is a little clearer to the programmer.
+* A work item can invoke another level of parallelism on GPUs with vector hardware units.
+This model of operation also maps to the CPU where a thread can execute a vector operation.

+---